 by Daniel and Ilona from Top Travel Sights

 Tallinn is one of the best budget winter destinations in Europe.
-The city is beautiful at any time of the year, but it looks especially stunning when covered with snow.
+The city is beautiful at any time of the year, but it looks incredibly stunning when covered with snow.

 One of the best things to do in Tallinn in winter is to climb to the top of Toompea Hill.
 From here, you have a fantastic view of the city’s red roofs and the layer of snow on top of them.
 On a clear day, you might even see the Baltic Sea from here.